aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 ^^^^^^^^^^^^^^^^^^^^^

-A drawing command can be skipped depending on the outcome of a query (typically an occlusion query).
+A drawing command can be skipped depending on the outcome of a query (typically an occlusion query, or streamout overflow predicate).
 The ``render_condition`` function specifies the query which should be checked prior to rendering anything.
+Functions honoring render_condition include (and are limited to) draw_vbo, clear, clear_render_target, clear_depth_stencil.

 If ``render_condition`` is called with ``query`` = NULL, conditional rendering is disabled and drawing takes place normally.

 If ``render_condition`` is called with a non-null ``query`` subsequent drawing commands will be predicated on the outcome of the query.
-If the query result is zero subsequent drawing commands will be skipped.
+Commands will be skipped if ``condition`` is equal to the predicate result (for non-boolean queries such as OCCLUSION_QUERY, zero counts as FALSE, non-zero as TRUE).

 If ``mode`` is PIPE_RENDER_COND_WAIT the driver will wait for the query to complete before deciding whether to render.